gerrytan/azsubsyn/README.md

 ### Credentials setup

 This tool uses a service principal with password based authentication.
 You need 'Owner' role in both source and target subscription to setup the principals.
+Also have [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) installed for easy service principal setup.

 The following environment variables need to be set: